mattjcurry/Presentations/Availability/Availability.md

 # A little Math

-4 9's infrastructure is almost impossible to achieve
+4 9's infrastructure is almost impossible to achieve with a single fault domain.

-Benefit of Isolaion
+Required Availability of each zone if you have 2

 $$.00001 = x^2$$

 $$x = 99.7\%$$

 <br><br>
+Required Availability of each zone if you have 3

 $$.00001 = x^3$$